CalculatorsEstate Planning

 Estate Planning FAQs

-A will only takes effect after death and must go through probate court (public, costly, time-consuming).
-A revocable living trust takes effect immediately, avoids probate, provides privacy, and can include provisions for incapacity.
-Most financial planners recommend having both: a trust for major assets and a 'pour-over' will to catch anything not titled in the trust.
+A will takes effect after death and must go through probate court, which is public, costly, and time-consuming.
+A revocable living trust takes effect immediately, avoids probate, provides privacy, and includes incapacity provisions.
+Most planners recommend both: a trust for major assets and a 'pour-over' will to catch anything not titled in the trust.